spring-media/sticky-observer/README.md

   sticky.addClass('some-special-class');

   // Removes the css class from the sticky element.
-  // It did not throw an error when the class is not present sticky.removeClass('some-special-class');
+  // It does not throw an error when a class is not present sticky.removeClass('some-special-class');

-  // Adds the configured sticky class.
+  // Adds a configured sticky class.
-  // When no sticky class is configured it does nothing. sticky.addStickyClass();
+  // When no sticky class is configured it does nothing sticky.addStickyClass();

   // Removes the configured sticky class.
-  // When no sticky class is configured it does nothing. sticky.removeStickyClass();
+  // When no sticky class is configured it does nothing sticky.removeStickyClass();

-  // Adds the configured placeholder class.
+  // Adds a configured placeholder class.
   // When no placeholder class is configured it does nothing. sticky.addPlaceholder();